 Five out of Five Dangers

-(DM) — Aquaman Is DC’s Most Profitable Movie Because It’s Their Best Movie, not Superman, not Batman, not Wonder Woman, none of DC’s trinity own that title.
+(DM) — Aquaman Is DC’s Most Profitable Movie Because It’s Their Best Movie, not Superman, not Batman, not Wonder Woman, none of DC’s trinity owns that title.
 All of them pale in comparison to Aquaman.
 Who knew Aquaman would be the best movie in the DC Extended Universe?
-Long time DC comic book writer Geoff Johns delivered an epic journey.
+Longtime DC comic book writer Geoff Johns delivered an epic journey.

 Jason Mamoa is DC’s Franchise Aquaman

 Another big reason Aquaman Is DC’s best movie is Jason Mamoa.
 He’s DC’s answer to Chris Hemsworth.
-Both play the hunk with a little boyish charm and big dash of karisma.
-While Hemsworth was necessary in the Thor franchise to carry movies, Mamoa can do this same.
+Both play the hunk with a little boyish charm and a big dash of charisma.
+While Hemsworth was necessary for the Thor franchise to carry movies, Mamoa can do this same.